Austin Riley Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.97 team ERA that ranks ninth across all league pitching staffs.
+- The Giants' 4.00 team ERA ranks ninth across all MLB pitching staffs.

-- Giants pitchers combine to allow 128 home runs (one per game), the fourth-fewest in baseball.
+- Giants pitchers combine to surrender the sixth-fewest home runs in baseball (137 total, 1.1 per game).

-- Junis (3-3) makes the start for the Giants, his third of the season.
+- Webb tries for his 10th victory when he gets the start for the Giants, his 27th of the season.
+He is 9-9 with a 3.51 ERA and 162 strikeouts in 169 2/3 innings pitched.

-- In his last appearance on Wednesday, the righty threw four scoreless innings against the Tampa Bay Rays while surrendering two hits.
+- In his most recent outing on Saturday against the Atlanta Braves, the righty went six innings, giving up four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.